 - Add tier attributes window: specify the parent tier of the individual tier. - Add type window: specify the stereotypical constraints of tiers belonging to one type.

-To create a linguistic type, do the following:
+To create a tier type, do the following:

-- 1. Click on the Type menu. - 2.
-Either go to Add New linguistic type....
-In the latter case, click on the linguistic type that you want to change when the Add dialog window appears:
+1. Click on the Type > Add new tier type... menu.
+The Add Type dialog window appears: